Russian information war against Ukraine: Telecommunications

 Russia's Leer-3 RB-341V drone system can listen to, or suppress, cellular communications, and even send text messages to front-line soldiers.
 Ukrainian soldiers have received texted jeers and threats from the Russians on their cell phones, and family members of Ukrainian soldiers have also reported receiving calls saying that those soldiers were dead.
 The Russian Orlan-10 drone has also been extensively used in electronic warfare in Ukraine.

 In a 2016 article, Estonian Military Academy researcher and University of Tartu co-professor for oriental studies Vladimir Sazonov similarly noted that Russian intelligence agencies had been conducting information warfare operations ever since the start of the war in Donbas in 2014.
 According to Sazonov, amongst the strategies used by Russian agents included sending text messages such as "a huge Russian military contingent will reach Kyiv in three days" and "Russian tanks are about to take over Kharkiv".
 These messages, which were sent to the mobile phones of Ukrainian soldiers, potential recruits, and their families before each new wave of mobilisation in the country, were intended to demoralise Ukrainians and spread panic amongst civilians.

-However, lack of tactical communications have also been an issue for the Russian military, to the point where some troops in Georgia received their orders from an Air Force officer who arrived by helicopter.
+Lack of tactical communications have been an issue for the Russian military, to the point where some troops in Georgia received their orders from an Air Force officer who arrived by helicopter.
 Then-president Dmitry Medvedev ordered an expansion of the military's radio system in 2009, with a contract to a manufacturer partially owned by a former Medvedev advisor.
 The contract was subsequently troubled by allegations of embezzlement.

 Internet infrastructure

 On 9 March 2022, Internet service provider Triolan suffered an outage in Kharkiv and other cities caused by a factory reset of several of its devices.
 Recovery efforts were hampered by shelling in the area at the time, which made it dangerous to go on-site and may have damaged internet connectivity.
 Attackers had previously disrupted its connectivity and DNS routing on 24 February.
 National telecoms operator Ukrtelecom in late March also suffered, then recovered from, a major cyber-attack.

-In Russia, as of 14 March, peering agreements were still in place but a new regulation was expected that would ban web hosting outside Russia and require the use of official DNS servers.
+In Russia, as of 14 March 2022, peering agreements were still in place but a new regulation was expected that would ban web hosting outside Russia and require the use of official DNS servers.
 In early March, Transit providers Lumen and Cogent both left Russia, but this had a limited effect on the Russian internet connectivity because they continued to peer with some of the larger Russian ISPs, such as Rostelecom and Rascom, at exchanges outside Russia.